Fractal

 Transformations fail because the dirty little secret is nobody can understand their data; it is arbitrarily scattered in hundreds of tables no human can comprehend.
 There is no economical transforming with current technology stacks.

-Fractal Programming delivers the most complex apps in a single business quarter because one finally understands one’s data.
+Fractal Computing delivers the most complex apps in a single business quarter because one finally understands one’s data.

 Electric Utility Application